Join our mailing list and stay up-to-date on all things VISIONS, including future newsletters, events, and stories.

 VISIONS/Services for the Blind and Visually Impaired is a nonprofit rehabilitation and social service organization.
 VISIONS purpose is to develop and implement individualized programs to assist people who are blind and visually impaired of all ages to lead independent and active lives, and to educate the public to understand the capabilities and needs of people who are blind and visually impaired.

-- 1/3 of VISIONS staff is blind or has a visual impairment
+1 in 3 VISIONS staff members are blind or have a visual impairment

 President and Executive Director/CEO Message

-VISIONS is the sole provider of vision rehabilitation programs and services in Westchester County
+VISIONS is the sole provider of vision rehabilitation programs and services in Westchester and the Lower Hudson Valley.

 500 Greenwich Street, Suite 302